google/benchmark/docs/user_guide.md

 In multithreaded benchmarks, each counter is set on the calling thread only.
 When the benchmark finishes, the counters from each thread will be summed.
 Counters that are configured with `kIsRate`, will report the average rate across all threads, while `kAvgThreadsRate` counters will report the average rate per thread.

+To inspect how evenly a counter is distributed across threads, pass `--benchmark_report_thread_counter_stats=true`.
+For multithreaded benchmarks, this adds one aggregate row per configured statistic, using the suffix `_thread_<statistic>`.
+For example, the default output includes rows named `BM_Foo/threads:8_thread_mean`, `BM_Foo/threads:8_thread_median`, `BM_Foo/threads:8_thread_stddev`, and `BM_Foo/threads:8_thread_cv`.
+The counters in these rows are computed from each thread's own counter value before the values are summed for the normal counter report.

 ### Counter Reporting